PGT-I: Scaling Spatiotemporal GNNs with Memory-Efficient Distributed Training: Motivating Case Study

 \subsection{Results}

 The PeMS-All-LA dataset presents significant memory challenges for both the DCRNN and PGT-DCRNN implementations.
 As shown in \cref{tab:pemsAllLASingleEpoch}, DCRNN exhibits high memory consumption, with a peak system memory usage of 371.25~GB and peak GPU memory usage of 24.84~GB.
 Although still suffering from high memory usage, the PGT-DCRNN model demonstrates substantial lower memory usage (see \cref{fig:caseStudyMemUsage}), reducing peak system memory usage to 259.84~GB and peak GPU memory usage to just 1.58~GB.
-The lower system memory usage in PGT-DCRNN is attributed to standardizing data in place.
-In contrast, the original DCRNN implementation creates a separate Python object that duplicates the data for standardization, resulting in multiple copies existing in memory during preprocessing.
+The higher memory usage in the original DCRNN implementation stems from its custom dataloader, which stores extra copies of the dataset --- padded to align with the batch size --- in addition to the original data.
 PGT-DCRNN also reduces GPU memory usage and achieves a 15.30x reduction in runtime relative to the original DCRNN model, highlighting its potential as a lightweight foundation for integrating additional scalability techniques.

 Despite PGT-DCRNN's lower resource demands compared to DCRNN, neither implementation can scale to the full PeMS dataset because of system memory restrictions.
 As \cref{fig:caseStudyMemUsage} shows, both DCRNN implementations exceed the system memory limit and crash before beginning training.
 These results highlight that, unlike the typical challenge of excessive GPU memory usage in standard GNNs~\cite{Lee2024_addressing}, the primary scalability bottleneck for ST-GNNs lies in restrictive CPU memory consumption.